lambdaclass/lambdaworks/provers/groth16/README.md

 $[\pi_3 ]_1 \dagger [\delta]_2 + [\alpha]_1 \dagger [\beta]_2 + \left(\sum x_i [K_i^v ]_1 \right) \dagger [\gamma]_2 = P_2$

 The proof is valid if $P_1$ and $P_2$ coincide.
 This is equivalent to checking the modified QAP.

-## Conclusion

-In this post, we covered the Groth16 protocol, which provides a framework to prove the correctness of a computation without revealing sensitive information.
-It has concise proofs and an elegant verification but requires a trusted setup for every program we want to prove.
-We saw the steps to transform the program into arithmetic circuits or their equivalent R1CS, which can then be compiled into a quadratic arithmetic program.
-We explained how the protocol transforms the basic equations to ensure that the prover cannot cheat and the verifier does not learn anything about the private data.
-In an upcoming post, we will cover how to code Groth16 from scratch.